-I am broadly interested in disease ecology, wildlife biology, and conservation biology.
+I am interested in disease ecology, wildlife biology, and conservation biology.
 My research is focused on the influence of natural disturbances and community structure on amphibian-parasite dynamics.

 I am broadly interested in population ecology, spatial ecology, and conservation biology, particularly for amphibians and reptiles.
 My doctorate research focuses on the population ecology of stream salamanders in Appalachian headwater streams.